AlgebraicGeometricModeling/MultivariateSeries.jl/docs/mrkd/index.md

     0.0

 ### Polynomial-exponential decomposition
-The package provide tools for solving the following decomposition problems:
+The package provide tools for solving the following decomposition problem:

 Given (the first terms of) sequence ``\sigma \in \mathbb{K}^{\mathbb{N}^{n}}`` or the series ``\sigma(\mathbf{y}) \in \mathbb{K}[[\mathbf{y}]]``, we want to decompose it as polynomial-exponential series